-There will be games for children and and adults, face painting, a story tent, Old school music, Line dancing, basketball and our Public Safety Department will be there with the fire truck and fire house to show our young people how to be safe when there’s a fire.
+There are usually games for children and adults, face painting, a story tent, Old school music, line dancing, and basketball.
+The Albion Public Safety Department is there with the fire truck and fire hose to show our young people how to be safe when there’s a fire.

-There will be a food court with a bar-b-que, friends, music and art.
+There is a food court with a BBQ, friends, music, and art.

-The day will conclude with a Rememberance Circle and a Gospel Fest starting at 5.
+The day concludes with a Rememberance Circle and a Gospel Fest starting at 5.